vic-ma/howtodismantle.github.io/_posts/2023-12-01-Table-madness-How-to-modify-and-re-format-table-rows-dynamically-without-any-code.md

 ## Conclusion

 This article shows how easy it is to manipulate the output of a table control with just a few clicks.
-But sometimes, more complex adjustments are needed, and the table control doesn't provide the capabilities to do so.
-In this case it's better to use a "Styled list" control and have an individual design for each row.
+But sometimes, more complex adjustments are needed, and the table control may not provide the capabilities to do so.
+In that case, it's better to use a "Styled list" control and have an individual design for each row.